-The DS110DF410 can be configured to operate with a nominal rise/fall time corresponding to the maximum slew rate of the output drivers into the load capacitance.
-Alternatively, the DS110DF410 can be configured to operate with a slightly greater rise/fall time if desired.
-For the typical specifications on rise/fall time, see Electrical Characteristics.
+The DS125RT410 can be configured to operate with a nominal rise and fall time corresponding to the maximum slew rate of the output drivers into the load capacitance.
+Alternatively, the DS125RT410 can be configured to operate with a slightly greater rise and fall time if desired.
+For the typical specifications on rise and fall time, see Electrical Characteristics.

-8.4.4.8 INT
+7.4.4.8 INT

-The $\overline{\text{INT}}$ line is an open-drain, 3.3V tolerant, LVCMOS active-low output.
-The $\overline{\text{INT}}$ lines from multiple DS110DF410s can be wired together and connected to an external controller.
+The $\overline{\text{INT}}$ line is an open-drain, 3.3-V tolerant, LVCMOS active-low output.
+The $\overline{\text{INT}}$ lines from multiple DS125RT410 devices can be wired together and connected to an external controller.

-The Horizontal Eye Opening/Vertical Eye Opening (HEO/VEO) interrupt can be enabled using SMBus control for each channel independently.
+The horizontal eye opening/vertical eye opening (HEO/VEO) interrupt can be enabled using SMBus control for each channel independently.
 This interrupt is disabled by default.
 The thresholds for horizontal and vertical eye opening that will trigger the interrupt can be set using the SMBus control for each channel.

-If any interrupt occurs, registers in the DS110DF410 latch in information about the event that caused the interrupt.
+If any interrupt occurs, registers in the DS125RT410 latch in information about the event that caused the interrupt.
 This can then be read out by the controller over the SMBus.

-8.4.4.9 LOCK_3, LOCK_2, LOCK_1, and LOCK_0
+7.4.4.9 LOCK\3, LOCK\2, LOCK\1, and LOCK\0

-Each channel of the DS110DF410 has an independent lock indication pin.
-These lock indication pins, LOCK_3, LOCK_1, and LOCK_0, are pin 16, pin 21, pin 40, and pin 45 respectively.
+Each channel of the DS125RT410 has an independent lock indication pin.
+These lock indication pins, LOCK\3, LOCK\2, LOCK\1, and LOCK\0, are pin 16, pin 21, pin 40, and pin 45 respectively.
 These pins are shared with the SMBus address strap lines.
 After the address values have been latched in on power-up, these lines revert to their lock indication function.

-When the corresponding channel of the DS110DF410 is locked to the incoming data stream, the lock indication pin goes high.
-This pin can be used to drive an LED on the board, giving a visual indication of the lock status, or it can be connected to other circuitry which can interpret the lock status of the channel.
+When the corresponding channel of the DS125RT410 is locked to the incoming data stream, the lock indication pin goes high.
+This pin can be used to drive an LED on the board, giving a visual indication of the lock status, or it can be connected to other circuitry that can interpret the lock status of the channel.

-8.5 Programming
+7.5 Programming